iamtor9/Lil-bot/README.md

    <img src="images/Image 9-18-19 at 20.15 2.jpg" >

    concert this! - IS WORKING
    the last Screen Shot, is causing me issues.
 I will be fixing the errors, and I know this may reduce my grade for this assignment, but my understanding has improved.
-I will need to take even more time on my own when there is not other HW due, to get a solid understanding of fixing these errors within the code. :)
+I will need to take even more time on my own when there is not other HW due, to get a solid understanding of fixing these errors within the code for movies. :)

    <img src="images/Image 9-18-19 at 20.15.jpg" >
    <img src="images/Image 9-18-19 at 20.16.jpg">